EllaTheCat/dopamine-2024/README.md

 This repository exists because my top priority is to get an offsite backup of my sway environment, and hence that's all it is for the moment, a backup.
-I want to share my documented configuration soon, so I might as well let my alter-ego Ella the Cat put her marketing hat on to keep you interested.
+I want to share my documented configuration soon, so I might as well let my alter-ego [Ella the Cat](#about-us) put her marketing hat on to keep you interested.

-## What's in it for me, the developer?
+## What's in it for me?

 I was diagnosed with **Parkinson's Disease** (PD) back in 2014.
 I like messing with computers.
 I don't want PD to stop me programming.
 I don't want people to think PD has made me stupid.

 The project is a working configuration for **Sway, a tiling window manager**.
 It is the capabilities of Sway that make it accessible.
 Sway automates window placement so I need not, but more to the point, when